 The Oak Pine land in Belmont Lake State Park is amongst the best in this part of the United States.
 There are paths for horses if you do not care for the exercise on foot and cross-country skiing also, if you are up to it.
 An accommodating feature of the Belmont Lake State Park is its ability to find suitable diversion for each member of a large family or group.
 There are also sports facilities including courts for a host of ball games, horse shoes areas and play grounds as well for smaller children.

 History: The Park was originally part of a large estate with stately building, and is named after its former owner.
 It was once a breeding ground for thoroughbred horses, owned by August Belmont and his actress wife Eleanor Robson Belmont.
 He sold part of the land to a local developer in 1925, and the remaining 158 acres were snatched up by New York State, which continued to build upon the park’s expanse.
 In recent time, the area is now a site for the headquarters of the Long Island State Park Commission.
 Most of the 459 acres are devoted to picnicking and family sports activities such as an assortment of picnic tables and outdoor barbecue grills, bocce and horseshoe courts, a playground for the youngsters, basketball courts, ball fields, and scenic bike paths.

-Pets: Dogs only.
-It is accessible in undeveloped areas only, and on a leash not more than 6 feet.
-Not allowed in picnic areas.
-Not allowed in buildings or on walkways.
+Pets: Dogs, in undeveloped areas only, and on a leash not more than 6 feet.
+Dogs not allowed in picnic areas.
+Dogs not allowed in buildings or on walkways.